ror-community/ror-site/content/community/_index.md

 The wider ROR community includes users and stakeholders from around the world and across many types of institutions and industries, including **publishers, libraries, platform providers, university research offices, data repositories, CRIS systems, government agencies, funders, and more.**

-Community involvement in ROR takes many forms:

-- [Community advisors](#community-advisors) help shape ROR’s priorities and future directions through the Steering Group and Community Advisory Group
-- [Adopters](#adopters) integrate ROR in their systems and champion best practices with ROR IDs
-- [Supporters](#supporters) contribute financially to the sustainability of ROR’s open infrastructure
-- The [Curation Advisory Board](http://localhost:1313/registry/#curation-advisory-board) helps review suggested updates to the registry and advises on curation practices and standards

-## Community advisors

-### Steering Group
+## Steering Group

-The ROR Steering Group is an advisory body composed of the [ROR Operations Team](/about#operations-team) plus external members.
-The ROR Steering Group was [initiated in November 2019](/blog/2019-11-22-meet-the-ror-steering-group/) and provides input on ROR priorities and strategy.
+The ROR Steering Group is a small advisory body composed of the [ROR Operations Team](/about#operations-team) plus external members who are key stakeholders in the global scholarly communication ecosystem.
+The ROR Steering Group was [initiated in November 2019](/blog/2019-11-22-meet-the-ror-steering-group/) to provide input on ROR priorities and strategy.
 Steering Group activities are guided by a [terms of reference document](/documents/ROR-Steering-Group-Terms-2023-01.pdf).

-#### Current steering group representatives
+### Current steering group representatives

 - Matt Buys, [DataCite](https://datacite.org/) (permanent member)
 - John Chodacki, [California Digital Library](https://cdlib.org/) (CDL) (permanent member)
 - Lautaro Matas, [LA Referencia](https://www.lareferencia.info/)